jaskaran-dhaliwal/Minimal-EMR/README.md

 8. Access the admin interface at [http://localhost:8000/admin/](http://localhost:8000/admin/) and log in with your superuser credentials to start using DjangoEHR.

-## Usage

-For detailed usage instructions and documentation, please refer to the Wiki section of this repository.

-## Contributing

-We welcome contributions to DjangoEHR.
-To contribute, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/my-new-feature`.
-3. Make your changes and commit them with clear and concise messages.
-4. Push your changes to your fork: `git push origin feature/my-new-feature`.
-5. Submit a pull request to the main repository.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.